codalab/worksheets-examples/01-nli/README.md

 ### 2.2 Use existing word vectors

-We also want to leverage pre-trained word vectors, but these can be quite large (~5 GB).
-Fortunately, CodaLab allows you to leverage existing bundles directly on CodaLab.
+We also want to use pre-trained word vectors for our experiments, but these can be quite large (~5 GB).
+Fortunately, CodaLab allows you to leverage existing bundles that have already been uploaded to CodaLab.
 You can simply add any bundle that exists on CodaLab to your worksheet (remember that worksheets simply contain pointers to bundles).
-For this tutorial, let's add the GloVe word vectors from the [word-vectors](https://worksheets.codalab.org/worksheets/0xc946dfbd2215486493672a5e5b0c88d8/) worksheet:
+For this tutorial, let's add the [GloVe](https://nlp.stanford.edu/projects/glove/) word vectors from the [word-vectors](https://worksheets.codalab.org/worksheets/0xc946dfbd2215486493672a5e5b0c88d8/) worksheet:

         $ cl add bundle word-vectors//glove.840B.300d .